 Why you should do this walk…

-If you want a fairly short walk in the Dales, with just a few climbs and you and your dog don’t mind hoping over dry stone walls, then this one is for you.
-On this walk you will of course be rewarded with fantastic views of the Dales – Reeth is situated at the junction of Arkengarthdale and Swaledale.
+A 3.5 mile circular walk from the village of Reeth in the Yorkshire Dales.
+If you want a fairly short walk in the Dales, with just a few climbs and you (and your dog) don’t mind hopping over dry stone walls, then this one is for you.
+On this walk you will be rewarded with fantastic views of the Dales – Reeth is situated at the junction of Arkengarthdale and Swaledale.
 The beautiful village has a nice buzz, with plenty to see and do after your walk.
-If you’ve forgotten how beautiful the Dales can be, this walk will remind you.
+If you have forgotten how beautiful the Dales can be, this walk will remind you.

 This walk is also available on the iFootpath website and App Reeth Round